Sept. 28 & 29, 2016

 Sept.
 27 Golf at Legends on the Niagara

-What emerging economy, packaging innovations and technologies will flourish in 2025?
+What emerging trends, packaging innovations and technologies will flourish in 2025?

 What will the value chain of the Future look like?
 What will be the role of packaging?